 - Type M (for Multiple).
 You'll then be able to exclude interior objects from the hatch as you would when placing any groundcover or Shrub Area.

-Incompatibility With the Stipple Hatch Pattern
+Mimic Plant and the Stipple Hatch Pattern

 Turning Circles into Trees or Shrubs